Solar power in New Jersey: Landfill solar

-New Jersey's subsection (t) program, established in the Solar Act of 2012, has allowed for the redevelopment of numous landfill and brownfield sites into solar arrays.
-The Mount Olive Solar Farm, located on a former Superfund site, is the largest solar project on a landfill in North America and came online in November 2022.
-As of November 2022, there are more than 30 projects with over 275 MW of capacity built on closed and repurposed landfills and brownfields.
+New Jersey's subsection (t) program, established in the Solar Act of 2012, has allowed for the redevelopment of numerous landfill and brownfield sites into solar arrays.
+The Mount Olive Solar Farm, located on a former Superfund site, is the largest solar project on a landfill in North America and was completed in November 2022.
+As of April 2023, there are 37 projects with 290 MW of capacity built on closed and repurposed landfills and brownfields.
+Seventeen projects with 187 MW are on Superfund sites, the most of any state.

 Solar 4 All project

 In 2009, Public Service Enterprise Group, the largest utility company in New Jersey, announced plans to install solar panels on 200,000 utility poles in its service area, the largest such project in the world.
-In addition to 40 MW of pole mounted power, PSEG's Solar 4 All project built more than 28 solar projects with 45 MW.
-40 MW is expected to come from customer installed projects.
+In addition to the 38 MW of pole-mounted power, PSEG's Solar 4 All project built at least 34 solar projects with 152 MW.

 Installed capacity

 Generation

 Beginning with the 2014 data year, the Energy Information Administration has estimated distributed solar photovoltaic generation and distributed solar photovoltaic capacity.
-These non-utility scale estimates project that New Jersey, generated the following additional solar energy.
+These non-utility scale estimates project that New Jersey generated the following additional solar energy:

 Facilities

-New Jersey also has the nation's largest floating solar array, an 8.9 MW project at New Jersey American Water's treatment plant in Millburn that was completed in 2022.
+New Jersey also has the Americas' largest floating solar array, an 8.9 MW project at New Jersey American Water's treatment plant in Millburn that was completed in 2022.
 The 4.4 MW system in Sayreville was the largest in the country when it was built in 2020.
+A 3.3 MW project at a sand company puts the state's installed floating solar capacity at 16.6 MW, greater than the rest of North America combined.